stefslon/exportToPPTX/README.md

 Adds textbox to the current slide.
 Requires text of the box to be added.
 This command does not return any values. *Additional options:*
 * `Position` Four element vector: x, y, width, height (in inches) that controls the placement and size of the textbox.
 * `Color` Three element vector specifying RGB value in range from 0 to 1.
 Default text color is black.
+* `BackgroundColor` Three element vector specifying RGB value in the range from 0 to 1.
+By default background is transparent.
 * `FontSize` Specifies the font size to use for text.
 Default font size is 12.
 * `FontWeight` Weight of text characters:
     * normal - use regular font (default)